apollo-lhc/CM_FPGA_FW/README.md

   - make

 ### Environment variables
 To override the version and/or location of the Xilinx tools, set the BUILD_VIVADO_VERSION and BUILD_VIVADO_BASE variables.
-A custom CACTUS location can be set by setting CACTUS_ROOT.
+A custom CACTUS location can be set by setting CACTUS_ROOT (you might also need to set PYTHON_ROOT).